BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Performance.md

 1. write and verify protocol, generate code, use type.
 2. write code, extract protocol and verify
-3. use language facilities to describe the protocol, and then write a type, and extract protocol defintion.
+3. use language facilities to describe the protocol, and then write a type, and extract protocol definition.

-we will use the third way, starting from the middle, not abstract protocol defintion, but also not direct code.
+we will use the third way, starting from the middle, not abstract protocol definition, but also not direct code.

 we could take a functional approach, monads, creating new objects, continuation passes. we need some way to have communication (channels between actors), either as using queues or networking sockets. we use a simplified abstraction.